HighlanderRobotics/Highlanders-Training/Docs/General/ElectronicsCrashCourse.md

 This can be checked with the battery beak or on the driver station.
 A good battery will have a resting voltage of over 13 volts, and any battery we use will be above 12.
 As the battery is used the voltage will go down.
-We tend to swap our batteries after they get to around 11 and a half volts, although if we are testing something sensitive to voltage (like auto) we might swap them sooner.
+We tend to swap our batteries after they get to around 12.2 volts, although if we are testing something sensitive to voltage (like auto) we might swap them sooner.
 After a match a good battery is usually still above 12 volts.
-To track batteries so we know which batteries are "good" and which are "bad" we give them names like Garbanzo or W.I.S.
-(Women In STEM).
+To track batteries so we know which batteries are "good" and which are "bad" we give them names like "Garbanzo" or "W.I.S.
+(Women In STEM)".

-When the robot is on the voltage will also drop as power is actively used by mechanisms.
+When the robot is on, the voltage will also drop as power is actively used by mechanisms.
 This is called voltage sag.
 This means that we can't pull full power from every motor on the robot at once and have to be careful to design and program around our power budget.
 When the voltage of the robot drops too low we can brownout.
 This is usually first visible when the LEDs on the robot go out.
-When the voltage is low enough motors will begin to be turned off which is visible as a stuttering or jerking.
+When the voltage is low enough, motors will begin to be turned off automatically, which is visible as a stuttering or jerking.
 If the voltage is even lower, the robot can restart.
-Needless to say we want to avoid any brownout conditions in a match or when testing.
+Needless to say we want to avoid any brownout conditions in a match or when testing, but we often end up seeing them when pushing the robot in testing.

+$V = IR$ is the equation which governs voltage sag, where $V$ is amount the voltage will sag from resting, $I$ is the current draw of the robot, and $R$ is the internal resistance of the battery.

 ### Main Breaker